joergkrause/nyaf/README.md

 > For extremely huge complex objects this technique might produce a performance penalty due to repeatedly used `JSON.parse`/`JSON.stringify` calls.
 Be also aware that this cannot work if the object has recursive structures, because the JSON class cannot deal with this.
 There is no additional error handling to keep the code small, it's just a `try/catch` block that reports the native error.

-### Properties and View Models
+### Properties and Models

-For a nice view decorators applied to class properties control the appearance.
+First, have a look on a simple model class:

 ~~~tsx
 export class Model {